yassiryagoat/CTF-Writeups/challenges/Reverse-Engineering/Reverse-Engineering.md

+# Intro
+The AKASEC Club’s October 2025 CTF challenge, under the reverse engineering category, presented a multi-layered script incorporating Python, Bash, and Perl.
+With a reward of 50 points, the objective was to analyze the code, decode embedded clues, and reconstruct the flag in the format AKASEC{part1_part2_part3}.
+This write-up details the approach and steps taken to solve the challenge.

 ## Context
 We were given a script with three embedded, base64-encoded payloads (Python, Bash, Perl) and an input flag with the format AKASEC{part1_part2_part3}.
 The challenge consisted in reconstructing the flag through analysis and code reversing.